-'Cardboard' Cathedral ROUTE 1: PARK SIDE
+ROUTE 1: PARK SIDE

 Bridge of Remembrance

 Me, According to the History of Art

 DICK FRIZZELL

 A fast-paced romp through the history of Western painting with one of New Zealand's best-known painters.
-Throughout his long career, the New Zealand painter Dick Frizzell has often gone way out on a limb, to see where it would take him.
-Now, he takes on the history of art, starting right back at cave art to discover the key threads of Western art that sit in his DNA as a painter in the twenty-first century.
-The approach is essential Frizzell: bring everyone along for the ride.
+Throughout his long career, Dick Frizzell has often gone way out on a limb to see where it would take him.
+Now, he takes on the history of art, starting right back at cave drawings to discover the key threads of Western art that sit in his DNA as a painter in the twenty-first century.
+His approach is essential Frizzell: bring everyone along for the ride.

-DICK FRIZZELL MNZM is one of New

-Zealand's best known and most versatile painters.
-He studied at the Ilam School of Fine Arts at the University of Canterbury from 1960 to 1963 and then had a long career in advertising.
+DICK FRIZZELL MNZM is one of New Zealand's best known and most versatile painters.
+He studied at the Ilam School of Fine Arts at the University of Canterbury and then had a long career in advertising.
 Alongside his career as a painter, Frizzell is also the highly sought-after designer of a range of products from toys to wine.

 PUBLISHED: November 2020

 ISBN: 9780995135413

 Hardback, 260 x 235mm.
 312 pages. \$65